microsoft/hlsl-specs/proposals/infra/INF-0004-validator-hashing.md

 and if it sees `E_INVALIDARG` from running on an old validator falls back to not specifying the flag, at the cost of extra overhead.

+### Compatibility

+This proposal is fully backwards compatible to older shader models since the existing runtime hash validation applies except when experimental shader models are enabled.

+When this change is introduced to DXC all shaders compiled by DXC will either contain a valid hash, contain the `PREVIEW` hash, or fail validation and not produce an output.

+The only exception will be the case where validation is intentionally disabled (as with the `-Vd`) flag.
+In that case the hash data in the container will be zero'd.

+### Concerns About Invalid DXIL

+As this proposal has been discussed concerns have been raised about allowing invalid DXIL into the runtime.
+Due to existing use cases that bypass validation and the ready availability of the DXIL hash, non-validated DXIL is already going into the runtime and drivers.

+The primary concern expressed from external partners was that driver developers would needlessly spend time chasing bugs that prove to be caused by invalid DXIL.
+The concerned parties agreed that the D3D runtime running DXIL validation in the debug layer would provide sufficient tooling to mitigate that concern.

+A separate concern was raised about the possibility that pre-release shader model features could infiltrate production shaders.
+While the changes in this proposal may seem to make that more likely, this is unlikely to be a significant concern.
+Adoption of new shader model features in production software generally takes years.
+It is extremely unlikely that a product would use a multiple-year-old preview compiler for generating final compiled shaders for a title.
+The high rate of bugs in preview compilers contributes to making this even less likely.

+## Detailed Design

 ### D3D Runtime Behavior

 Starting with AgilitySDK version TBD, the runtime adopts new behavior for how